rjdeloss/bit-maximo/README.md

 </p>

 <p>
 As the game progresses, more obstacles will be generated and the game will speed up to add a level of difficulty for the player.
-The more obstacles the player goes through, the more points they accoumulate.
+The more obstacles the player goes through, the more points they accumulate.
 Although it's a simple game, it manages to test the player's dexterity along with their hand-eye coordination from switching between jump, slide, dive while alternating between blue, red, green.
 </p>

 <p>